congosto/telegram-tracker-light/README.md

     -   user_exceptions.txt
     -   counter.csv
     -   collected_chanels
--   New folders - based on the number of requested channels: <channel_name> containing
-    -   A JSON file containing channel's profile metadata
-    -   A JSON file containing posts from the requested channel
-    -   log_downloads.csv

 These examples will retrieve all posts available through the API from the requested channel.
 If you want to collect channel's information only, without posts, you can run: